Ghazi High School

-Ghazi High School (لیسه غازی) is a school in Kabul, which has educated many of the former and current elite in Afghanistan, including Zalmay Khalilzad.
+Ghazi High School (لیسه غازی) is a school in Kabul, which has educated many of the former and current elite in Afghans, including Zalmay Khalilzad.
 It was founded by King Amanullah Khan in 1928.

-It is situated in the North of the city in a district known as Carteh Chahar.
+It is situated in the north of the city in a district known as Carteh Chahar.
 It suffered severe damage during the civil war of the 1990s between the different mujahideen factions who had ousted the government of Mohammad Najibullah in 1992.

 Rebuilding

 The reconstruction of Ghazi High School by both the Afghan and U.S. government was funded by the USAID’s Kabul Schools Program.
 The school will be able to accommodate almost 5,400 students a year.